 When in doubt wear a little black dress.
 This LBD is a knit dress with a rip texture.
 Since it has a deep V-neck in both the back and front, I wore a halftee underneath.
 Doing so served several purposes.

-- Style – layering maintains great style in painfully cold weather,
+- Style – layering maintains great style in cold wet weather outfits,

 - Insulation – it’s cold outside,